alexblake1290/pages-test/acc-page/content/project/three/index.Rmd

   We extracted cloud cover around each farm during product application.
 The combination of cover and temperature was detrimental in a humid east-coast state like Florida but not in  dry California.

-  Click for more on how we extracted cloud data with data engineering.
+  Click for more on how we engineered landsat data.
 image:
   focal_point: Smart
   preview_only: yes